/ Business Services

 INVOICING

 When an outside party owes the College money, Business Services will create the invoice.
 Invoicing outside of Business Services is not permitted.
-Email businessservices@hope.edu and indicate the fund and account that the money should be deposited to, the reason for the invoice, and the amount.
-Your fund will receive the credit immediately.
+Email businessservices@hope.edu and indicate the fund, the org, and account that the money should be deposited to, the reason for the invoice, and the amount.
+The fund, org, and account will receive the credit immediately.
 Business Services will handle collection activities.

 Student Account Charges

 Business Services must be contacted in order to add charges to a student’s account (which they will later be invoiced for).
-Email businessservices@hope.edu and indicate the fund and account that the money should be deposited to, the reason for the charge, and the amount.
-Your fund will receive the credit immediately.
+Email businessservices@hope.edu and indicate the fund, the org, and the account that the money should be deposited to, the reason for the charge, and the amount.
+The fund, org, and account will receive the credit immediately.
 Business Services will handle collection activities.

 INTER/INTRA DEPARTMENTAL CHARGE FORM

-Amounts can be moved between funds and account numbers within a fund via an Inter/Intra Departmental Charge Form.
-The form must be completed using fund and account numbers for each party.
+Amounts can be moved between funds, orgs, and account numbers via an Inter/Intra Departmental Charge Form.
+The form must be completed using fund, org, and account numbers for each party.
 This form would be used for any fund type.

-Fund viewers should be the ones initiating inter/intra departmental charge forms.
-Fund viewers should submit these forms to the fund manager(s) for approval.
+Fund/org viewers should be the ones initiating inter/intra departmental charge forms.
+Fund/org viewers should submit these forms to the org manager(s) for approval.
 Once approved, the completed form should be sent to Business Services.
-The Controller reviews the completed forms and provides administrative approval.
+The Accounting Manager reviews the completed forms and provides administrative approval.
 The forms are then processed by the Accountant (or designee).

 The form should be completed within 90 days of the original charge.
 Additional explanation must be provided if correcting an item that is older than 90 days.
 Business Service may deny the transfer if it exceeds 90 days.

-Donations from one department to another may not be charged to an operating fund (18XXX or 37XXX).
+Donations from one department to another may not be charged to an operating fund.
 However, donations made from a named discretionary fund will be permitted.

 Submitting Expenses for Approval